 There Is No Potty Training Blueprint

-Just because it’s your second time doing this does not mean that you know what you are doing.
-There is no one-size-fits-all all way to potty train a child.
-My two daughters couldn’t be more different in physical stature and their personalities.
-What worked for my oldest does not work for my youngest so why then would I think potty training would be any different?
+Just because it’s your second time doing this does not mean you know what you are doing.
+There is no one-size-fits-all way to potty train a child.
+My two daughters couldn’t be more different in physical stature and personality.
+What worked for my oldest does not work for my youngest, so why would I think potty training would be any different?

-I went into potty training having SOME idea of what worked, but that easy peasy 3 days of nakedness at home and they come out of it potty trained did NOT happen here.
-Sure, we cleared our schedule one weekend and stayed home and did the thing but at the end of the three days, she was still wearing a diaper at night and during naps and ya know what…I’m totally ok with that and so is she.
+I went into potty training having SOME idea of what worked, but that easy peasy three days of nakedness at home and they come out of it potty trained did NOT happen here.
+Sure, we cleared our schedule one weekend and stayed home and did the thing, but at the end of the three days, she was still wearing a diaper at night and during naps, and ya know what…I’m totally okay with that, and so is she.

 Don’t Rush It

-We waited until Big Nugget was almost 3 until we potty trained her so I thought we had PLENTY of time until we had to do this with Little Nugget.
+We waited until Big Nugget was almost three until we potty trained her, so I thought we had PLENTY of time until we had to do this with Little Nugget.
 She, like always, had other plans.
-Around the time she turned two she started to really dislike her diaper and would take it off whenever she had a chance.
-So we went with it and by the time she was 26 months, she was daytime potty trained.
+Around the time she turned two, she started to dislike her diaper and would take it off whenever she had a chance.
+So we went with it, and by the time she was 26 months, she was daytime potty trained.

 Make It a Family Affair

 That also means that if you are going to reward your toddler for going pee in the potty, that you have extra.
-When I was handing out marshmallows for a successful pee in the potty, there were four hands waiting for their handout, not just two.
-And that is totally ok.
-Fostering the sense of accomplishment not just for your own achievements but for others as well is a great lesson to learn as an older sibling.
+When I was handing out marshmallows for a successful pee in the potty, four hands were waiting for their handout, not just two.
+And that is totally OK.
+Fostering a sense of accomplishment not just for your own achievements but for others as well is a great lesson to learn as an older sibling.

 We also utilized our reward jar a lot during this time.
 The girls loved earning rocks by just going to the bathroom.